TelemetryHarbor/harbor-docs/docs/integrations/meshtastic.md

 ### 4. Stream Data:

--   Once running, the script will continuously push telemetry data from your Meshtastic device to the Telemetry Harbor batch endpoint.
+-   Once running, the script will continuously push telemetry data from your Meshtastic device to the Telemetry Harbor endpoint.
 You should see output in your terminal indicating data being sent.

 ### 5. Visualize in Grafana: